chanzuckerberg/single-cell/rfcs/0001-data-portal-architecture/text.md

 `POST /v1/submission`

-**Description**: Opens a new submission with a unique UUID if a submission is not already open for a project.
-If a project UUID is not provided, then a project UUID will be generated.
-Otherwise, the project details based on the given project UUID will be used to pre-populate the newly created submission entity.
-If no project UUID is given, then this call will also create a new folder with the generated project UUID in the data portal S3 bucket.
-On success, a message will be returned with the project’s UUID.
+**Description**: Opens a new submission with a unique UUID if a submission is not already open for a collection.
+If a collection UUID is not provided, then a collection UUID will be generated.
+Otherwise, the collection details based on the given collection UUID will be used to pre-populate the newly created submission entity.
+If no collection UUID is given, then this call will also create a new folder with the generated collection UUID in the data portal S3 bucket.
+On success, a message will be returned with the collection’s UUID.

 **Parameters**:

-1. Needs Attestation [REQUIRED]: determines whether this project requires attestation in which case this project cannot be submitted without a Terms and Conditions file also uploaded.
+1. Needs Attestation [REQUIRED]: determines whether this collection requires attestation in which case this collection cannot be submitted without a Terms and Conditions file also uploaded.
-2. Project UUID [OPTIONAL]: If the submissions is created in order to update an existing publicly published project, then a Project UUID must be provided in order to backfill the fresh submission entity with the existing project details for modification.
+2. Collection UUID [OPTIONAL]: If the submissions is created in order to update an existing publicly published collection, then a Collection UUID must be provided in order to backfill the fresh submission entity with the existing collection details for modification.

 **Responses:**

-1. 201 Created: `{project_uuid}`
+1. 201 Created: `{collection_uuid}`
 2. 401 Unauthorized user

-`POST /v1/submission/{project_uuid}/validate`
+`POST /v1/submission/{collection_uuid}/validate`

-**Description**: Validates the project according to the guidelines below in the Validation section and outputs the result, specifying all errors.
+**Description**: Validates the collection according to the guidelines below in the Validation section and outputs the result, specifying all errors.
 The result of the validation is also stored in the backend database.

 **Parameters**: